erlang/otp/erts/emulator/internal_doc/DelayedDealloc.md

 eventually be emptied.
 All pointers to the list however expect to always point to something.
-This is solved by inserting an empty "marker" element, which only has to purpose of being there in the absense of other elements.
+This is solved by inserting an empty "marker" element, which only has to purpose of being there in the absence of other elements.
 That is when the list is empty it only contains this "marker" element.

 ### Contention ###